astropy/astropy/docs/coordinates/formatting.rst

   >>> rahmsstr + ' ' + decdmsstr
   u'12h30m49.4208s +12d23m28.032s'

-You can also use python's `format` string method to create more complex string expressions, such as IAU-style coordinates or even full sentences::
+You can also use Python's `format` string method to create more complex string expressions, such as IAU-style coordinates or even full sentences::

   >>> 'SDSS J{0}{1}'.format(c.ra.to_string(unit=u.hourangle, sep='', precision=2, pad=True), c.dec.to_string(sep='', precision=2, alwayssign=True, pad=True))